PrairieLearn/PrairieLearn/docs/questionSharing.md

-**NOTE** Question sharing is currently in beta.
-If your course is hosted on the official PrairieLearn server, you may request that question sharing be turned on for your course.
+**Question sharing is currently in beta.** If your course is hosted on the official PrairieLearn server, you may request that question sharing be turned on for your course.
 If you administer your own PrairieLearn server, you should _not_ use question sharing at this time.
-In the future, question sharing will be supported across PrairieLearn servers, so turning on question sharing on unofficial servers at this point in time may lead to naming conflicts in the future.
+In the future, question sharing may be supported across PrairieLearn servers, so turning on question sharing on unofficial servers at this point in time may lead to naming conflicts in the future.

 # Question Sharing